eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Manufacturing as a Service Kit/page_adoption-view.md

 The reference architecture includes standardized and tested interfaces and data models that can be used for the development and implementation of Manufacturing-as-a-Service solutions (Chapter 4 of Whitepaper).

-### Standards

-Standardizing the necessary interfaces and data models of our architecture enables to exchange data with different systems and users and to extend the reference architecture with additional services, replace certain individual services with equivalent ones or to remove optional services.

-Within the Resiliency KIT Manufacturing as a service, two main standards were defined:

-- Manufacturing Capability Model and API - for declaration of offered and required manufacturing capabilities
-- Request for Quotation Model and API - for manufacturing demand configuration

 ### First implemented example services and applications

 There are several demonstrators and services that provide different building blocks within the reference architecture and support the workflow of a MaaS marketplace for customers.